AirGuanZ/cuj/README.md

 }
 ```

-We can also use scoped guard provided by CUJ to avoid forgetting `pop_context`.
+We can also use scoped guard provided by CUJ.
 The following two pieces of codes are equivalent to the above.

 ```cpp
 {